pkgreen90/pokemon-tcg-data/README.md

 ## Contributing

 Feel free to make a branch and contribute to this repository where you see missing or incorrect data using the instructions below.
-I use a single master branch with feature braches from it (GitHub Flow).
+I use a single master branch with feature brnaches from it (GitHub Flow).

 1. Clone the repository
 2. Create your feature branch (git checkout -b feature/my-new-feature)